floooh/oryol/code/Modules/Gfx/README.md

 used.
 Call the method **Gfx::QueryFeature()** with one of the following:

-* **GfxFeature::TextureCompressionDXT**: check if DXT texture compression support is available, DXT is supported on most desktop GPU, but not on most mobile GPUs (most notably PowerVR on iOS devices) don't have support for DXT texture compression.
+* **GfxFeature::TextureCompressionDXT**: check if DXT texture compression support is available, DXT is supported on all desktop GPUs, but not on most mobile GPUs
 * **GfxFeature::TextureCompressionPVRTC**: check if the PowerVR PVRTC texture compression format is supported, this is the most popular texture compression scheme on iOS devices